AbhilashAynipully/moms-kitchen/README.md

 Lets look at them in details basis each plane.

 ### Strategy Plane
-- Content is designed for anyone who is interesed in trying out Indian cuisine hence is culturally appropriate.
+- Content is designed for anyone who is interesed in trying out Indian cuisine so is constructed culturally appropriate.
 - All content on the website is aimed at providing information towards the subject matter and hence is relevant.
-- Website has information in form of text , tables and images making it convenient and pleasent to use for users, hence has appropriate technology incorporation.
+- Website has information in the form of text , tables and images making it convenient for users, hence has appropriate technology incorporation.
-- Website provides information about chefs and promotes homely food which makes it stand out among regular food ordering websites.
+- Website provides information about chefs and promotes homely food which makes it unique among regular food ordering websites.
-- Website is open to all and will cater to different people using different platforms and hence is responsive.
+- Website is open to all and will cater to different people using various platforms and hence is responsive.

 ### Scope Plane
 - User of website would know about the Indian cuisine and chefs and various options available to order.